 The Labor Department also reported that US businesses added about 201,000 new jobs in August; looking forward, the report also found that employers in all 13 major industries tracked by the Department, reported that they planned to add additional workers in the next three months.

-While these indicators are good news for American workers, US companies are now facing the double-edged challenge of both recruiting new employees and retaining existing staff; Federal Reserve statistics indicate that workers who do choose to switch jobs are getting raises that are about one-third larger than those raises offered to employees remaining at their current positions.
+While these indicators are good news for American workers, US companies are now facing the double-edged labor challenge of both hiring and retaining employees; Federal Reserve statistics indicate that workers who do choose to switch jobs are getting raises that are about one-third larger than those raises offered to employees remaining at their current positions.

 Andrew Chamberlain, Chief Economist at job site Glassdoor, recently told CBS that “it’s clear there is a gap in wage growth that’s widening between people who are staying in their jobs and people who are switching.”
 Federal Reserve statistics show that those switching jobs saw their wages grow by 4.4 percent this spring, about double that of workers who remained with their employer.

-Perhaps the biggest ‘asset’ that many employers seeking to retain workers have in their favor is residual fear of unemployment; in the wake of the Great Recession, job mobility—referred to by economists as the ‘quit rate’—is below the level recorded in previous boom economies.
+Perhaps the biggest ‘asset’ that many employers have in regards to retaining employees is the residual fear of unemployment; in the wake of the Great Recession, job mobility—referred to by economists as the ‘quit rate’—is below the level recorded in previous boom economies.
 Analysts point to lingering fear from the last recession as a reason some workers remain reluctant to change jobs, despite the economic benefits proffered by doing so.

 Interestingly, for those who are choosing to seek out greener employment pastures, the ‘job hopping’ trend seems to span across a wide array of industries, including retail, construction and even food-services.
 Almost one in seven of the 6.1 million Americans without jobs this past spring were unemployed by choice, the highest voluntary unemployment level in 17 years.